shamimhaque-mpi/Sea-depth-management/README.md

 ```

 ### PrimeVue Theme
-Sakai uses the free Saga, Arya and Vela themes which are distributed within PrimeVue, however it can be used with any PrimeVue theme as well such as material, tailwind and bootstrap as layout colors are derived from the theme used via CSS variables.
+Drilling System uses the free Saga, Arya and Vela themes which are distributed within PrimeVue, however it can be used with any PrimeVue theme as well such as material, tailwind and bootstrap as layout colors are derived from the theme used via CSS variables.

 ### SASS Variables
 In case you'd like to customize the layout variables, open **_variables.scss** file under src/layout folder.
 The list is pretty short as majority of the variables are derived from the PrimeVue theme being used.